 By cooperative arrangement, Morris Brown College students, faculty, and staff have full access to the Atlanta Metropolitan State College Library.
 Located 3.3 miles from campus and on a major MARTA bus line, this Library is a modern facility designed to serve the instructional, informational, and research needs of a 2500-student undergraduate institution in the University of Georgia system.
-The Atlanta Metropolitan State College Library is regionally accredited.
+The Atlanta Metropolitan State College Library is accredited by an agency approved by the United States Department of Education.

-The Library is open Mondays through Thursdays from 8:00 am to 10:00 pm, Fridays from 8:00 am to 6:00 pm, Saturdays from 9:00 am to 6:00 pm, and Sundays from 2:00 pm to 6:00 pm.
+The library is open Mondays through Thursdays from 8:00 am to 10:00 pm, Fridays from 8:00 am to 6:00 pm, Saturdays from 9:00 am to 6:00 pm, and Sundays from 2:00 pm to 6:00 pm.
 Morris Brown College students, faculty, and staff have full check-out privileges, using their Morris Brown College ID cards.

 The Atlanta Metropolitan State College Library collection includes 50,614 volumes, 87 periodical (magazine) subscriptions, and 426 audiovisual items.
-The Library offers an extensive variety of other sources and databases through the University System of Georgia digital library, known as GALILEO.
+The library offers an extensive variety of other sources and databases through the University System of Georgia digital library, known as GALILEO.
 Morris Brown College students, faculty, and staff can access GALILEO while present in the Atlanta Metropolitan State College Library, or at any public library in the Atlanta area.
 In the Atlanta Metropolitan State College Library, users have access to an extensive variety of periodicals, through electronic access to databases such as EBSCO, ProQuest, and JSTOR.
-The Library offers individual and small-group instruction on use of the Library's resources, as well as professional assistance in conducting library research.
+The library offers individual and small-group instruction on use of the library's resources, as well as professional assistance in conducting library research.
 All of these resources are available to Morris Brown College students, faculty, and staff.